National Primary School Cup & Shield

 Entries for the 2017 edition of the National Primary School Cup and Shield have closed.
 Entries are now open for 2018.
 Entries close 8th February 2018.

 The winner of the Auckland Cup and Shield competitions will compete for the National Primary School Cup and Shield.
-These are run by New Zealand Cricket on the following dates:
+These are run by New Zealand Cricket dates and location TBC.

 Sport coordinators / teachers in charge of sport will need to enter a team by 8th February 2018.

-Schools will be required to contact each other to organise and complete all their round robin games during term 1 2018.
+Schools will be required to contact each other to organise and complete all their round robin and quarterfinal games during term 1 2018.
 The results need to reported back to Auckland Cricket.